 Special Circumstances: Child Support, Dependency and Other Forms of Guardianship

 A QDRO may also recognize the interest of non-spouses.
-When it does, it’s mostly commonly the plan participant’s children, and the court is using the retirement account as a means of securing child support.
+When it does, it’s most commonly the plan participant’s children.
+The court then uses the retirement account as a means of securing child support.

 In this case, the court will nominate a trustee to receive the QDRO payments on the minor’s behalf.
 Typically this is the child’s guardian (who is often the ex-spouse).
 From there the QDRO will operate as normal.
 Payment amount, form and structure will be specified in the QDRO and the retirement account will make those payments.
 Income tax will be due, but will not any early withdrawal fees.

-- Know your Social Security benefit rights.
-If you were married for more than 10 years, you’re entitled, once you retire, to benefits based on your ex’s work record, even if the ex remarries.
+- Let’s say you were married for more than 10 years.
+Once you retire, you must receive a certain amount of benefits.
+These come from your ex’s work record, even if they remarry.
 That said, you may want to use your own work record if you earned more than your ex.
 Use our Social Security calculator to find out which record you should use.

 Photo credit: ©iStock.com/spxChrome, ©iStock.com/BernardaSv, ©iStock.com/designer491